Suhas-H-C/q-resource-ms/README.md

 ```bash
 jar tf quarkus-run.jar
 ```
 - The standard maven jar output will be ommitted on to target folder which is no executable.
-However you can build a uber jar if needed using below command
+However, you can build a uber jar if needed using below command
 ```bash
 mvn clean install -Dquarkus-package-type=uber-jar
 ```